mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 handling for the effect chain is implemented in the EngineEffectsDelay class.
 The implemented APIs take the group delay and the input signal and return the delayed signal using the inner data structures.
-For group delay changes, it performs crossfading to avoid unwanted clicks in the output audio signal.
+For group delay changes, it performs cross-fading to avoid unwanted clicks in the output audio signal.
 The implemented API was used and built into the implementation of the effect chain.
 Now, the sum of the latency reported by effects is processed.
 As was mentioned, lastly, the group delay reporting